the-john/Cpp_Capstone/README.md

 #### Loops, Functions, I/O Criteria
 * Functions and control strucutures: **Done-**
-    * Refer to main.cpp lines 69 (function call), 56 (while loop), 70 (control structure)
+    * Refer to face.cpp line 28 (function call), 20 (while loop), 29 (control structure)

 * Reads file data & processes it:  **Done-**
-    * Refer to main.cpp line 31
+    * Refer to main.cpp line 44 and 52

 * Accept user input and process it:  **Done-**
-    * Refer to main.cpp line 15
+    * Refer to face.cpp line 76

 #### Object Oriented Programming
 * Use Object Oriented Programming techniques: **Done-**
     * Please refer to the multiple routines under the /src folder compiled and working together in an OOP way

 * Classes use access specifiers for class members: **Done-**
-    * Please refer to srvVctrs.h lines 10 and 23
+    * Please refer to srvVctrs.h lines 11 and 25

 * Class constructors use member initialization lists:  **Done-**
-    * Please refer to face.h line 11
+    * Please refer to face.h line 15

 * Class abstraction of implementation details: **Done-**
-    * Please refer to face.h line 22
+    * Please refer to face.h line 30

 * Class encapsulate behavior:  **Done-**
-    * Please refer to face.h line 29
+    * Please refer to face.h line 35

 * Classes follow inheritance hierarchy:  **Done-**
-    * Please refer to servo.h line 9
+    * Please refer to servo.h line 10

 * Overloaded functions: **Done-**
-    * Please refer to main.cpp line 40 and 47
-    * Please refer to face.h line 24 and 25
+    * Please refer to face.h line 28 and 29
-    * Please refer to face.cpp line 12 and 38
+    * Please refer to face.cpp line 34 and 65

 * Derived Class functions override virtual base class functions:  **Done-**
-    * Please refer to srvVctrs.h lines 45 and 54
+    * Please refer to srvVctrs.h lines 40 and 49
-    * Please refer to srvVctrs.cpp lines 33 and 35
+    * Please refer to srvVctrs.cpp lines 25 and 26

 * Templates generalize functions in project:  **Done-**
-    * Please refer to servo.h line 31
+    * Please refer to servo.h line 36
-    * Please refer to servo.cpp lines 29 and 47
+    * Please refer to servo.cpp lines 33 and 51

 #### Memory Management Criteria
 * Use of references in function declarations:  **Done-**
-    * Please refer to face.cpp line 12
+    * Please refer to face.cpp line 18

 * Use destructors appropriately:  **Done-**
-    * Please refer to face.cpp line 10
+    * Please refer to face.cpp line 14

 * Use RAII where approprate:  **Done-***
     * Please refer to raii.h and raii.cpp